 “Off the lash and on the lash”.
-Whatever it means, I fully agree
+Whatever it means, I agree.
+Another Guinness, please!

 The Staff.What makes this small pub authentic?
 Musical evenings with foot stomping and fiddles make a little colour, but really, this is a place for joy, big screens with Irish rugby on matchdays and Guinness, the black Irish beer to wash down crisp.
 No to forget a dry sense of humour from staff behind the bar.